Accident And Injury Attorneys

 • Some large companies now hire adjusters and have them change phone numbers dozens of times, creating confusion about where to send documents.

-• Insurance companies may switch out the representative several times within just a month or two, then claim the people quit.
+• Insurance carriers may switch out the representative several times within just a month or two, then claim the people quit.

 • Even when you settle, the insurance company may stall and pretend your settlement agreement was not received.

-• The insurance company might keep asking you for more information, even information that is unattainable or completely irrelevant.
+• The insurer might keep asking you for more information, even information that is unattainable or completely irrelevant.

 An insurer might just plain refuse to respond to your phone calls and messages.
-By doing so, the insurer hopes that the statute of limitations will run out on your case, therefore barring you from legal action and some forms of compensation.
+By doing so, the insurer hopes that the statute of limitations will run out on your case, therefore barring you from fair compensation and some forms of compensation.

 Keep These Things in Mind When Dealing with an Insurance Adjuster

-Whether or not you decide to hire a lawyer from our firm, we advise keeping these things in mind when pursuing a claim:
+Whether or not you decide to hire a car insurance lawyer from our firm, we advise keeping these things in mind when pursuing a claim:

 You Generally Have a Limited Time to Pursue Legal Action